NinjaBearStudioTech/Documentation/Writerside/topics/interaction/advanced_topics/int_adv_interaction_traits.md

 You can define additional traits to support **custom logic** or [animation contexts](int_adv_interaction_animations.md).
 For example:

-- Add a tag like `Interaction.Trait.Crouch` to inform the Animation System that the item is short, prompting a crouch animation.
+- Since these tags are transferred to the Animation Chooser, add a tag like `Interaction.Trait.Crouch` to inform the Animation System that the item is short, prompting a crouch animation.
 - Use a custom trait like `Interaction.Trait.SpecialEvent` to synchronize with gameplay-specific blueprints or C++ logic.